...

 Key Milestones:

-• 2000s: Commercialization, improved accessibility, and affordability.
+• 2000s: increased affordability, accessibility, and commercialization.

 • History Of NAS